Election Stress Toolkit

 Activism, service and generosity (opens in new window) are a few ways to promote a sense of empowerment and contribution when we may be feeling helpless.

 Simply want to support a cause that you care about?
-You can volunteer locally or for a chapter of a national organization.
-Nonprofit Organizations
+You can volunteer Nonprofit Organizations (opens in new window)

 Lean on your strengths.
 Knowing your strengths can help you address problems more effectively and engage in activities that generate confidence and purpose.